NiklasRosenstein/discord-gmusic-bot/README.md

 ## discord-gmusic-bot (WIP)

-A Discord bot that plays music via Google Play Music.
+A Discord bot that plays music via Google Play Music or from Youtube.

 __To do__